UOSAN/REV_scripts/fMRI/fx/README.md

+#approxTR.m
+Calculate the aproximate number of TRs based on behavioral data.
+This script doesn't actually work correctly, and we won't be using it.

 #fix_REVtags.m
 Write appropriate labels to the `tags` column for the `go/no-go` and `react` tasks to make them consistent for all participants.
 This script is run after the `data_prep` scripts, prior to the `makeVecs` scripts.